-File 8 Load File, Save, and Print Screen Shot and Exit the Software Devices 8 Activate and Administer Devices and Measurements Monitoring 24 Set Up a Measurement to be Logged and Saved (Active only after Device Setup) Data Viewer 31 View and Analyze Loaded Files Help 35 Language Settings, General Software Settings, Software Information and Link to the Manual
+Load File, Save, and Print Screen Shot and Exit the Software

+Activate and Administer Devices and Measurements

+Set Up a Measurement to be Logged and Saved (Active only after Device Setup)

+Data Viewer

+View and Analyze Loaded Files

+Language Settings, General Software Settings, Software Information and Link to the Manual

-To setup a short measurement, go through the sub menu of Devices or use the Monitoring $\underline{\text{menu}}{24}$ for long term logging.
+To setup a short measurement, go through the sub menu of Devices and the Monitoring menu and the logging.

-If no power meters are connected to the PC or automatically recognized, the OPM starts with the Found Devices $10^{\circ}$ panel instead of the Measurement $15^{\circ}$ panel.
-Use the Found Devices $10^{\circ}$ panel to scan for devices and connect them to the software.
+If no power meters are connected to the PC or automatically recognized, the OPM starts with the Found Devices [11] panel instead of the Measurement [22] panel.
+Use the Found Devices [11] panel to scan for devices and connect them to the software.